mightyjens/mightyjens.github.io/content/posts/2022/thule-snowpack.md

 ## Verdict

-Unlike the carriers I used on my old A-Class, I find the Thule SnowPack carriers to be very high quality.
+Unlike the carriers I used on my old Mercedes A-Class, I find the *Thule SnowPack* carriers to be very high quality.
 Both the attachment and the mounting of skis work flawlessly.
 Of course, however, the driving noise is much more noticeable than, for example, with an aerodynamic roof box.
 All in all, though, I’ll be replacing the ski racks with a full-size roof box later this year.

 |<div style="width:345px">Pro</div>	|<div style="width:345px">Contra</div>|
 |---|---|